orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 There are multiple ways to define geo-referencing information.
 For instance, one can use a geographic transform, a cartographic projection, or a sensor model with RPC coefficients.
-A single image may contain several of these elements, such as in the “ortho-ready” products : this is a type of product still in sensor geometry (the sensor model is supplied with the image) but it also contains an approximative geographic transform that can be used to have a quick estimate of the
+A single image may contain several of these elements, such as in the “ortho-ready” products: this is a type of product still in sensor geometry (the sensor model is supplied with the image) but it also contains an approximative geographic transform that can be used to have a quick estimate of the